GEOL - Geology

 GEOL 260 - Introduction to Field Methods Units: 2

 This course is a hands-on introduction to basic geologic map interpretation and field methods for geologic mapping.
-Students will learn how to interpret geologic features from aerial photos, measure strikes and dips of geologic structures and rock units, determine thickness of stratigraphic units, identify and map the distribution of different rock types and geologic structures, interpret geologic histories and potential hazards of different areas, and chronicle their findings in concise, well-written geologic reports.
+Students will learn how to identify and map the distribution of different rock types and geologic structures, measure orientations of geologic structures and rock units, perform basic stratigraphic analysis, interpret geologic histories of a field area, and effectively communicate their findings.
+The course culminates in a weekend-long field trip.

-Enrollment Requirements: Prerequisite: GEOL 101 or instructor approval.
+Enrollment Requirements: Prerequisite: GEOL 101, or GEOL 102, or instructor approval.